auth0/docs/articles/multifactor-authentication/yubikey.md

-# Multi-factor Authentication with YubiKey-NEO
+# Multifactor Authentication with YubiKey-NEO

-This tutorial shows how to implement multi-factor with a [YubiKey-NEO](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/).
+This tutorial shows how to implement multifactor with a [YubiKey-NEO](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/).

 Enabling this functionality relies on three core features available in Auth0: